MaterializeInc/materialize/doc/user/content/overview/what-is-materialize.md

 - [Architecture overview](../architecture) to understand Materialize's internal architecture
 - [API overview](../api-components) to understand what Materialize's SQL API expresses
-- [Open CDC](../open-cdc) to understand the benefits of Materialize's Open CDC envelope format
+- [Materialize CDC](../materialize-cdc) to understand the benefits of the Materialize CDC envelope format